WWE Friday Night Smackdown preview: Intercontinental Title tournament continues, champion vs. champion match, mixed tag match - Pro Wrestling Dot Net

 -Otis and Mandy Rose vs. Dolph Ziggler and Sonya Deville.

 Powell’s POV: Daniel Bryan defeated Drew Gulak, and Elias beat King Corbin in first-round IC Title tournament matches last night.
 The winner of the Hardy vs. Sheamus match will face Daniel Bryan in the semifinals, and the winner of Styles vs. Nakamura will meet Elias in the semifinals.
-Smackdown was taped on Tuesday in Orlando, Florida at the WWE Performance Center without fans in attendance.
-Join me for my live review of Smackdown on Fridays at 7CT/8ET.
+Smackdown was taped last week in Orlando, Florida at the WWE Performance Center without fans in attendance.
+Join me for my live review tonight at 7CT/8ET.
 My same night audio reviews are available exclusively for Dot Net Members.

 Be the first to comment